kartoza/sawps/docs/src/user/manual/explore/charts.md

 # Charts Page: Download Data Visualisation Functionality Documentation

-## Overview

-The `Charts` is a powerful tool for visualising data through various charts and graphs.
-This documentation outlines the functionality of the `Download Data Visualisation` feature, which allows you to download the charts presented on the page.
+The `Charts` tab is a powerful tool for visualising data through various charts and graphs.
+This documentation outlines the functionality of the `Download Data Visualisation` feature, which allows the user to download the charts presented on the page.

 ## Charts Page

 ![Charts Page](./img/charts-1.png)

-1. **Explore**: By clicking on the `EXPLORE` on the navigation bar you will be able to see the option for the Charts.
+1. **Explore**: By clicking on the `EXPLORE` on the navigation bar the user will be able to see the option for the Charts.

-2. **Charts**: By clicking on the `CHARTS` tab, you will be able to see the various charts.
+2. **Charts**: By clicking on the `CHARTS` tab, the user will be able to see the various charts.
 The `Charts` tab offers a variety of charts for data visualisation.

-3. **Download Data Visualisation**: The `DOWNLOAD DATA VISUALISATION` button is a convenient feature that enables you to download the charts and visualisations displayed on the page.
+3. **Download Data Visualisation**: The `DOWNLOAD DATA VISUALISATION` button is a convenient feature that enables the user to download the charts and visualisations displayed on the page.

 ## Usage

 To utilise the `Download Data Visualisation` functionality, follow these steps:

-- Navigate to the `Charts Page` where you have visualised your data using charts and graphs.
+- Navigate to the `Charts Page` where the user can visualise their data using charts and graphs.

 - Locate the `DOWNLOAD DATA VISUALISATION` button, usually placed in a prominent position on the page.